ansorokey/db-practice-raw-sql/Database-Foundations-Intro-To-Databases/notes.md

 # Saving as using scripts
 If we want to save a number of queries and statements, we can save what we write into an `.sql` file.
 Now these commands can be re-run repeatedly.

-MIf we open the file, make sure we are on the right server and database.
+If we open the file, make sure we are on the right server and database.

+## CHALLENGE: Add data to a table
+Dates can be entered in a number of ways.
+Usually, they can be treated like text information, surrounded in quotes, and enteres as one continuous string as 'YYYMMDD'

+INSERT INTO humanresources.employees
+VALUES
+(4, 'Denji', 'Sawman', 'Public Safety', '04-01-2020'),
+(2, 'Power', 'Bacon', 'Public Safety', '04-01-2019'),
+(3, 'Aki', 'Hayakawa', 'Public Safety', '12-12-2018');

+UPDATE humanresources.employees
+SET department = 'Fiend'
+WHERE employee_id = 3;

+DELETE FROM humanresources.employees
+where employee_id = 2;

+select *
+from humanresources.employees;